Chincode123/Gymnasiearbete-Dronare/README.md

 ```

 Firstly, the radio transceiver is configured:
-- `radio.begin()`, from the [`RF24`](https://github.com/nRF24/RF24) class, is called in order to initialize the radio transceiver.
+- `radio.begin()`, from the [`RF24`](https://github.com/nRF24/RF24) class, is called to initialize the radio transceiver.
-- `configureRadio(radio)` is called in order to configure the transceiver's settings.
+- `configureRadio(radio)` is called to configure the transceiver's settings.
 - Writing and reading pipes are opened with addresses defined in [`RadioData.h`](DroneLibrary/RadioData.h).
 - `radio.startListening()` is called for the transceiver to start listening for instructions.

-> **_NOTE:_** The transceiver's begin and configuration functions are placed into while loops in order to stop the program from proceeding if any part fails.
+> **_NOTE:_** The transceiver's begin and configuration functions are placed into while loops to prevent the program from proceeding if any part fails.

-#### Main-Loop
+#### Main Loop

-The main control-flow is found within the `loop` function and can be divided up into two sections: serial input and radio input.
+The main control flow is found within the `loop` function and can be divided into two sections: serial input and radio input.

 ##### Serial Input